-Glossary · Cloudflare Logs docs
+Glossary

 Total Threats Stopped

-Indicates the number of suspicious and bad requests aimed at your site
+Indicates the number of suspicious and bad requests aimed at your site.

 Bad browser

 This value results from the Cloudflare Browser Integrity Check (BIC) feature.
 It indicates that the source of the request was not legitimate or that the request itself was malicious.
-Users would see a Cloudflare error 1010 page in their browser.
-Cloudflare's Browser Integrity Check looks for common HTTP headers used most often by spammers, and blocks access to your page.
+Users would see a Cloudflare error

+1010 page in their browser.
+Cloudflare’s Browser Integrity Check looks for common HTTP headers used most often by spammers, and blocks access to your page.
 It also challenges visitors that do not have a user agent or use a non-standard user agent (commonly used by bots, crawlers, or visitors).

 Blocked hotlink

 This value results from the Cloudflare Hotlink Protection feature.
 Hotlink Protection ensures that other sites cannot use your bandwidth by building pages that link to images hosted on your server.
-Cloudflare customers can turn this feature feature on and off.
+Cloudflare customers can turn this feature on and off.

 Bad IP

-A request that came from an IP address that is not trusted by Cloudflare based on the Threat Score
+A request that came from an IP address that is not trusted by Cloudflare based on the Threat Score.

 Country block

-Requests from countries that were blocked based on the user configuration set in the Cloudflare Firewall app
+Requests from countries that were blocked based on the user configuration set in Cloudflare Firewall Rules.

 IP block (user)

-Requests from specific IP addresses that were blocked based on the user configuration set in the Cloudflare Firewall app
+Requests from specific IP addresses that were blocked based on the user configuration set in Cloudflare Firewall Rules.

 IP range block (/16)

-A /16 IP range that was blocked based on the user configuration set in the Cloudflare Firewall app
+A /16 IP range that was blocked based on the user configuration set in Cloudflare Firewall Rules.

 IP range block (/24)

-A /24 IP range that was blocked based on the user configuration set in the Cloudflare Firewall app
+A /24 IP range that was blocked based on the user configuration set in Cloudflare Firewall Rules.

 IPv6 block (user)

-Requests from specific IPv6 addresses that were blocked based on the user configuration set in the Cloudflare Firewall app
+Requests from specific IPv6 addresses that were blocked based on the user configuration set in Cloudflare Firewall Rules.

 IPv6 range block (/64)

-A /64 IPv6 range that was blocked based on the user configuration set in the Cloudflare Firewall app
+A /64 IPv6 range that was blocked based on the user configuration set in Cloudflare Firewall Rules.

 IPv6 range block (/48)

-A /48 IPv6 range that was blocked based on the user configuration set in the Cloudflare Firewall app
+A /48 IPv6 range that was blocked based on the user configuration set in Cloudflare Firewall Rules.

 IPv6 range block (/32)

-A /32 IPv6 range that was blocked based on the user configuration set in the Cloudflare Firewall app
+A /32 IPv6 range that was blocked based on the user configuration set in Cloudflare Firewall Rules.

 Captcha Error